Biden backs end to wolf protections but hunting worries grow

 “Why should we hammer the population back down and lose all the gains that have been made before any kind of remedial action?" asked Tim Preso with the environmental law firm Earthjustice.
 "The writing's on the wall.
 Montana and Idaho are clear on what they're intending and Wisconsin is right behind them.”

+Defenders of the move to lift federal protections note that efforts to put wolves under state management have enjoyed bipartisan support in Washington going back to President Barack Obama.
+States “are pretty good at managing their own wildlife and we would expect they would continue to do the same for wolves,” said Jeremy Evan Clare with Safari Club International, a hunting group that intervened in the lawsuit on the side of the government.

+“The science drives the decision, which hasn't changed just because the president changes,” Clare said.

-The policies adopted by the states reflect an increasingly partisan approach to predator management in state houses dominated by Republicans.
+Yet the policies adopted by the states reflect an increasingly partisan approach to predator management in legislatures dominated by Republicans.

 The wolf population in the Midwest has grown to some 4,400 wolves.
 There's been growing frustration in recent years among livestock producers and hunters over attacks on cattle and big game.
 In Wisconsin, a Republican-controlled board set the state’s fall hunt quota at 300 animals, rejecting a 130-animal limit recommended by state wildlife managers.